akhileshnirna/LedgerApp/README.md

 - **Controller**: The controller layer is responsible for handling the incoming requests and returning the responses.
 - **Service**: The service layer is responsible for handling the business logic.
 - **Validator**: The validator layer is responsible for validating the incoming requests.
+- **Exception**: The exception layer is responsible for handling the exceptions.
 - **Repository**: The repository layer is responsible for handling the database operations.
   - In this case in-memory data structures are used to store the transactions and account balances.
 - **Model**: The model layer contains the entities used in the application.